Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Shear-shape cooordinates for transverse foliations

-\begin{remark} Naturality of all of the isomorphisms involved quickly implies that this construction does not depend on the choice of initial triangulation $\mathsf T$.
+where $c_\alpha$ is the $|q|$-length of the horizontal saddle connection dual to the arc $\alpha$. \begin{remark} Naturality of all of the isomorphisms involved quickly implies that this construction does not depend on the choice of initial triangulation $\mathsf T$.
 Indeed, suppose that $\mathsf{T}_1$ and $\mathsf{T}_2$ are two triangulations giving rise to train tracks $\tau_1$ and $\tau_2$ and hence shear-shape cocycles $\sigma_1$ and $\sigma_2$.
 Since both $\tau_i$ carry $\lambda \cup \arc(q)$ snugly, Lemma \ref{lem:flattt_carries_lambda} implies that they have a common refinement $\tau$.
 Lifting the inclusions

 to their orientation covers and drawing the appropriate commutative diagram of cohomology groups, we see that the shear-shape cocycles built from each $\mathsf{T}_i$ coincide as weight systems on the common refinement $\tau$. \end{remark}